tramanhvong/CSHub-Web-Scraping-Workshop/README.md

 # Step 1: Install Prerequesites and Clone this Repo:

+For this workshop we are using python so if you want to follow along make sure you install it.

 To get started, we will need a few things.
 First, Make sure to download Google Chrome and the accompanying ChromeDriver.
 Additionally we need the Selenium Library.

 Install Google Chrome & Chrome Driver Here: